okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### Bugs fixed in 2021.11.1

-* When the [Update User API](/docs/reference/api/users/#update-user) or the [Change Recovery Question API](/docs/reference/api/users/#change-recovery-question) was used to update the user's `Security Question`, the Okta Identity Engine still returned the old `Security Question`.
+* When the [Update User API](/docs/reference/api/users/#update-user) or the [Change Recovery Question API](/docs/reference/api/users/#change-recovery-question) was used to update the user's security question, the Okta Identity Engine still returned the old security question.
 (OKTA-442243)

 ### Monthly release 2021.11.0